Is College Worth It?

 Benefits of Having a College Degree

 We know what you’re thinking: You want to go to college, but you can get a job making good money RIGHT NOW.
 And you probably can.
-But the median four-year college graduate who enrolls at age 18 and graduates in four years can expect to earn enough by age 36 to compensate for being out of the labor force for four years and borrowing the full tuition and fee amount without any grant aid, according to The College Board.
+But the median four-year college graduate who enrolls at age 18 and graduates in four years can expect to earn enough by age 34 to compensate for being out of the labor force for four years and borrowing the full tuition and fee amount without any grant aid, according to The College Board.

-But, at Gwynedd Mercy University, 100% of first-time, full-time freshmen received some sort of financial aid in 2017-2018, so the chances of paying full tuition and fees here as a full-time freshman are pretty unlikely.
+But, at Gwynedd Mercy University, 100% of first-time, full-time freshmen receive some sort of financial aid, so the chances of paying full tuition and fees here as a full-time freshman are pretty unlikely.
+And more than that, Gwynedd Mercy University was recently ranked a Top 10% Best Value College in Pennsylvania by Niche.

 Good luck!